siteknower/crystisAngular/README.md

 Prerequisites
 -------------
-1. Angular CLI version 19.1.3 (or any version compatible with Angular).
+1. Angular CLI version 19.1.3 for this example (crystis supports Angular 12 and above.).
 2. Access to an account at siteknower.com (https://www.siteknower.com) to obtain your account code and user code.
    - Demo account code (`DEMO1`) and user code (`0000`) are used in these examples to display demo data.
    - First 30 days are free!